Launch an Early Childhood Parent Academy

 “We launched our parent academy to make it easier for parents to support their children during this complicated age,” says Domingue.
 “Our curriculum breaks important early childhood topics into a series of six sessions.
 By the end of the series, parents have a better understanding of what early childhood development means, what they can do to support their children, and what resources and supports already exist.”

 Over the course of the six sessions, Vermilion Parish’s Parent Academy reached over 100 parents in their community, empowering them as champions for their children’s health.
-Their success at engaging and educating parents shows the potential that parent academies can have in states and communities across the country.
+Their success at engaging and educating parents shows the potential that parent academies can have in states and communities across the country seeking to improve early childhood supports.

 Helping families engage in language-rich and nurturing relationships, and supporting caregivers in understanding their important role in child development is central to the ECCS CoIIN’s goal of increasing age appropriate developmental skills among 3-year-old children in the program’s participating communities.